gvwilson/sdxpy/en/src/dataframe/index.md

     if tables have a fixed number of columns (such as 10 or 20) but an increasing numbers of rows?
     Is this scenario more realistic?

+### Conversion {: .exercise}

+Write a function to convert a `DfRow` into a `DfCol` and another to do the opposite.
+Which one is faster?
+How does the difference in performance depend on the size and shape of the dataframes being converted?

 ### Filtering by strings {: .exercise}